gabanox/aws-eks/README.md

     ./setIamPermissions.sh $envName
     ```

+1. You must see this string in the stdout: `"State": "associating"`.

 1. Go to Cloud9 console and select **Open IDE** on your environment.
 Once logged in into the console clone the repo with the setup scripts

     ```sh